chnm/thatcamp-registrations/readme.txt

 == Installation ==

-The best way to install THATCamp Registerations is via the Add New link under Dashboard > Plugins.
+The best way to install THATCamp Registrations is via the Add New link under Dashboard > Plugins.

 To install THATCamp Registrations manually, follow these steps.